Vacancy: Farming Engagement Officer

-Being a member of the Cotswolds National Landscape team gives you the opportunity to contribute directly to the work we do looking after the Cotswolds.
-We work with a number of communities and organisations devoted to looking after this unique and special area of England.
-We want to make sure this is a positive, vibrant organisation committed to delivering our aims and objectives as efficiently and effectively as possible.
+Being a member of the Cotswolds National Landscape team gives you the opportunity to contribute directly to making a positive difference to the work we do looking after the Cotswolds.
+We work with wide range of communities, groups, and organisations devoted to looking after this unique and special area of the country.
+We want to make sure this is a positive, vibrant organisation – committed to delivering our aims and objectives as efficiently and effectively as possible.

 Equal Opportunities